sunlaiqi/skillset/Platform/Linux/Performance/README.md

 1. Take a CPU profile
 2. Understand all software in profile > 1%

-•  Discoversawiderangeofperformanceissuesbytheir CPU usage
+•  Discovers a wide range of performance issues by their CPU usage
-•  Narrowssoftware to study
+•  Narrows software to study

 #### RTFM Method
 •  How to understand performance tools or metrics: